yatorho/MXBLAS/README.md

 python plot_box.py
 ```

-This script reads the benchmark results from `bench/bench_all.csv` and generates a box plot `bench/figure9_boxplot.jpg` comparing the performance of different scaling patterns across various models and M dimensions.
+This script reads the benchmark results from `bench/bench_all.csv` and generates a box plot `bench/figure9_boxplot.jpg` comparing the performance of different scaling patterns across various methods.

 ---